We have information you must know before you buy the Q7.

 The six-speed automatic transmission shifts so smoothly it's almost imperceptible except during full-throttle acceleration.
 The Sport mode provides faster shifts and automatically holds gears a bit longer for more responsive performance.
 If the driver wants to shift manually, the Tiptronic manual shift feature is selected by moving the shift lever to the right, then tapping it up or down as desired.
 The multi-information display in the instrument cluster clearly displays the selected gear.

 Towing capacity starts at 5500 pounds for all models but rises to 6600 pounds with the optional towing package.
 The Adaptive Air Suspension features a trailer mode that helps manage the unique physics of towing.
-The Adaptive Air Suspension functions as a self-leveling suspension, so when towing you're not blinding other drivers with your low beams.
+The Adaptive Air Suspension is self-leveling, so when towing you're not blinding other drivers with your low beams.
 The Q7 also has a Tow mode for the electronic stability control calibrated to counteract swaying motions that can become dangerous when pulling a trailer.

 The power steering is speed-sensitive, reducing the amount of assistance at higher speeds to deliver more road feel.
 Steering isn't as heavy as that in the BMW X5, for example, but nor is it as light as that of the GMC Yukon.
 On-center feel is outstanding, with steering inputs met by quick response, and it's just 2.7 turns of the steering wheel from lock to lock.